 As described above, men can reproduce well into old age, assuming they remain healthy and, well, functional.
 Although my father, uncle, and I came out just fine (no autism or schizophrenia), growing evidence suggests that paternal age can increase the risks of these disorders in the offspring.
 Maybe we’ve just been lucky.
 What is this paternal age effect?

-Paternal Age Effect
+Paternal Age Effect on Sperm

 The paternal age effect is the theory that there are statistical relationships between a man’s age and sperm abnormalities, fertility, pregnancy outcomes, birth outcomes (i.e., birthweight), or the probability that his offspring will have an increased chance of being autistic, bipolar, or schizophrenic.
 A number of recent meta-analyses have established that there is an increased risk of autism and schizophrenia in the offspring of older fathers.

 In parallel, a number of studies have shown that there is a very clear relationship between increased mutation rate in the sperm and paternal age, mutations that are then inherited by the offspring.
 In addition to increased risk of autism and schizophrenia, the paternal age effect is thought to contribute to other neurological diseases such as bipolar disorder.
 Furthermore, there appears to be a multigenerational effect, where grandchildren of grandfathers of significant paternal age (me, for example, with my grandfather being 55 when my dad was born), being at increased risk of developing autism and schizophrenia.
 This begs the question: if gene mutations are the cause of these disorders, how is it possible for them to skip a generation?
 Could something else be at play?
 Here’s a video from Dr. Randall Loy, a reproductive endocrinologist from CRM Orlando, discussing age-related issues in sperm: